-Developing a fear of food is a common issue for those suffering from Crohn’s disease and other forms of IBD.
+Developing a fear of food is a common issue for those suffering from inflammatory bowel disease (IBD).
 Reading a menu or trying to create a meal plan can become a daunting task when each ingredient comes with its own set of anxieties.

 The first thing I suggest to any Crohnie trying to figure out what is “safe” to eat is…START A FOOD JOURNAL!
-There are so many diets out there claiming to cure Crohn’s and other forms of IBD but if you take a quick peek in the support groups, you’ll see that success has been found with just about every diet you can think of.
+There are so many diets out there claiming to heal IBD but if you take a quick peek in the support groups, you’ll see that success has been found with just about every diet you can think of.
 From vegans to carnivores and everything in between.

 This just goes to show how unique we all are.
 How personalized our diets need to be to meet the needs of our individual bodies.
 A food journal allows you to track your reactions to the foods and drinks you consume.
 Over time, patterns will begin to emerge.
 You’ll start to see the foods that cause you the most problems.
 You’ll see the foods that make you feel sluggish or energized.
 The foods that feel like they take forever to digest or the foods that run right through you.
 Individualizing your diet will help open up the culinary world.
 You will be able to cook food that makes you feel great and doesn’t cause you to worry.
 You’ll be able to go out to eat and know your “safest” choices based on the ingredients.